egan/weinbot/docs/os_config.md

 The `dev` user is the development and administration user, having `sudo` access as a member of the `wheel` group (enabled with `visudo`).
 The `wtf` user is unprivileged and is the user in which the robot operating system and control software will be run.
 Similar to `root`, it should not be accessed directly.

+## User Configuration
+User configuration files for the `dev` account are obtained from <https://github.com/egan/dotfiles>.
+Some useful utilities are included from <https://github.com/egan/scripts>.
+Refer to those resources for documentation.